Tutorial: Nonprofits and Charities

 Charities - IRS

 The IRS has an online database of organizations that are eligible to receive tax-deductible charitable contributions.
-But only the names of the organizations and the cities in which they are headquartered are listed.
+But only the names of the organizations, the cities in which they are headquartered and other basic information is listed.

 Charities - States